 The Historic Gympie Station, Tozer Street is a traditional Queensland building which has been fully restored to its former glory.

-Make sure you leave plenty of time to explore The Station which will house a museum sharing stories of the Mary Valley Railway line and its people.
+Make sure you leave plenty of time to explore The Station which houses a museum sharing stories of the Mary Valley Railway line and its people.

 A gift shop and a café / restaurant showcasing the bountiful local produce of the Mary Valley are sure to satisfy you.
 You can even purchase a bottle of wine and a cheese platter to enjoy aboard the carriage as you gently travel through the scenic countryside and across the Mary River and into the Valley.

 Step aboard one of our meticulously restored trains and travel along the tracks that have been brought back to life.
 Sit back, relax and enjoy the breathtaking scenery of the Mary Valley.